-Title Children with unsupportive parents are more likely to be both bullies and victims Degree of recognition International Media name/outlet Daily Mail Media type Web Country United Kingdom Date 3/09/20 Description Children with unsupportive parents are more likely to bully others and are more likely to have experienced bullying.
+Title Children with unsupportive parents are more likely to be both bullies and victims Degree of recognition International Media name/outlet Daily Mail Media type Web Country/Territory United Kingdom Date 3/09/20 Description Children with unsupportive parents are more likely to bully others and are more likely to have experienced bullying.
 Mehmet Karakus and his research team explored the relationship between student self-esteem, bullying, and parental support.

 Participants aged 11 to 17 years old were asked how often they had bullied someone or been bullied by someone in the past six months.

 Their findings demonstrated that parental support had a significant impact on self-esteem and bullying behaviour.